evapumar/openshift/install/README.md

 ```

-Now you can access your cluster in this URL (please substitute 'training' by the actual name of your cluster):
+Now you can access your cluster in this URL:
 * https://console-openshift-console.apps.$ClusterName.sebastian-colomar.es

 In order to fix the problem of the invalid certificate you need to run this script: